-The spatial configuration of ground survey monuments and ORGN stations provided redundant control within 20 nautical miles of the mission areas for LiDAR flights.
-Monuments and ORGN stations were also used for collection of ground control points and ground survey points using real time kinematic (RTK), post processed kinematic (PPK), and fast static (FS) survey techniques.
-Monument and ORGN station locations were selected with consideration for satellite visibility, field crew safety, and optimal location for GCP/GSP coverage.
+Monuments were used for collection of ground control points and ground survey points using real time kinematic (RTK), post processed kinematic (PPK), and fast static (FS) survey techniques.
+Monument locations were selected with consideration for satellite visibility, field crew safety, and optimal location for GCP/GSP coverage.
 New monumentation was set using 5/8" x 30" rebar topped with stamped 2-1/2" aluminum caps.
 QSI's professional land surveyor, Evon Silvia (OR PLS #81104) oversaw and certified the establishment of all monuments.